Q42/meteor-admin-assetmanager/README.md

 	  "GoogleCloudBucket": "my-bucket"
 	}

 The bucket is simply the ID of the Google Storage bucket.
-For the access ID, create a service account (under permissions) with a p12 key.
-Download the key, then use (using the default pass google gave you, probably 'notasecret')
+For the access ID, create a service account (under permissions) with a `p12` key.
+Download the key, then use (using the default pass google gave you, probably `notasecret`)

 	openssl pkcs12 -in yourkey.p12 -out yourkey.pem -nodes

+To convert to a `pem` key and put this in a directory called `private` in your app.

-To your code (server-side only) add
+Then, to your code (server-side only) add

 	AssetManager.SetGoogleSecretKey(Assets.getText('yourkey.pem'));

 In the google cloud storage bucket UI, add the user [your google access ID] as 'Writer' to the _bucket_ permissions, and the user 'allUsers' as 'Reader' to the _default Object permissions_.